 A 7% solidarity surtax is imposed on the CIT amount.

 Taking into account the solidarity surtax, the aggregate CIT rate is 18.19% for companies with taxable income in excess of EUR 200,001.

 Municipal business tax is levied by the communes and varies from municipality to municipality.
 The municipal business tax for Luxembourg City is 6.75%.

-The effective combined CIT rate (i.e. CIT, solidarity surtax, and municipal business tax) for Luxembourg City is 24.94% for FY 2019 and FY 2020.
+The effective combined CIT rate (i.e. CIT, solidarity surtax, and municipal business tax) for Luxembourg City is 24.94%.